rodolfogoulart/aletheia-core-model/README.md

 ## Feactures:
 	- Compare versions of the bible
 	- References of the verse
-	- Anotations of the verse
+	- Personal Notes of the verse
-	- Dictionary for words [related to the verse os not]
+	- Dictionary for words [related to the verse or not]
 	- Commentaries, linked to the chapter/verse
 	- PDF printing
 	- PDF reading
 	- Import [not all]  database from myBible.zone app (Only DEV)
 	- Lexico dictionary
-	- Notes (Message, study, devocional, ...)
+	- Personal Notes (Message, study, devocional, ...)
+	- Bookmark the verse
- 	- Highlight on Verse and Words
+ 	- Highlight words on verse
+	- Multiple readings (see side by side bible versions)
+	- Search on the bible
+	- Cross reference
+	- Create your own pericope on the chapter

 ## Initial Screen
 <img src="showcase/screen1.png" width="1920"/>